Non-degenerate pumping of superconducting resonator parametric amplifier with evidence of phase-sensitive amplification: Measurements

 \subsection{Experiment Details}

-Details on fabrication and packaging of the resonator device can be found in our previous manuscript \citenumns{zhao2024_intrinsic_separation}.
+Details on fabrication and packaging of the particular resonator device used in this study can be found in our previous manuscript \citenumns{zhao2024_intrinsic_separation}, which also includes measurements of the resonance without pump tones and an analysis on the bifurcation characteristics of the resonator.
 We highlight the following key properties: The resonator consists of a single layer of thin-film NbN half-wave coplanar waveguide with a superconducting transition temperature of $\sim10\,\mathrm{K}$. $\sim25$ devices were deposited on a single 2-inch Si wafer per fabrication run.
-We have tested $\sim10$ NbN devices so far, and all devices produced high maximum gains of $>20\mathrm{dB}$, highlighting the reproducibility of the technology.
+We have tested $\sim10$ NbN devices to date, and all devices produced high maximum gain exceeding $20\,\mathrm{dB}$, highlighting the reproducibility of the technology.

-The general configuration of the cryostat can similarly be found in our previous manuscript \citenumns{zhao2024_intrinsic_separation}, and is shown in the upper subfigure of figure~\ref{fig:00_schematic}.
-The base temperature of the Adiabatic Demagnetisation Refrigerator (ADR) is $0.1\,\mathrm{K}$; switching-off the ADR, the cryostat can be maintained at $3.2\,\mathrm{K}$ using the pulse tube cooler.
-The measurement temperature was $0.1\,\mathrm{K}$ unless explicitly stated to be at $3.2\,\mathrm{K}$.
-High electron mobility transistor (HEMT) amplifiers were not used in the signal chain since added-noise measurement was not an aim of this study.
-We have made the following modification compared to \citenumns{zhao2024_intrinsic_separation} to enable the non-degenerate pumping scheme and to measure phase-sensitive amplification: the output of a signal generator and the output of a vector network analyser (VNA) in continuous wave mode have been combined using a multiband two-way power combiner before injecting into the pump port; the signal tone from another VNA passes through an analogue phase-shifter before injecting into the signal port.
+The measurement setup used for the degenerate pumping measurements reported in \citenumns{zhao2024_intrinsic_separation} is shown in the top subfigure of figure~\ref{fig:00_schematic}.
+In the present study, the measurement system was reconfigured to enable non-degenerate pumping and phase-sensitive amplification, as shown in the middle subfigure of figure~\ref{fig:00_schematic}: the output of a signal generator and a vector network analyser (VNA) in continuous wave mode were combined using a multiband two-way power combiner before injection into the pump port; the signal tone from a separate VNA passed through an analogue phase-shifter before injection into the signal port.
 The phase-shifter was kept constant for all measurements unless otherwise stated.
+All measurements were performed in an Adiabatic Demagnetisation Refrigerator (ADR).
+The base temperature of the ADR is $0.1\,\mathrm{K}$; with the ADR switched off, the cryostat could be maintained at $3.2\,\mathrm{K}$ using the pulse tube cooler.
+The measurement temperature was $0.1\,\mathrm{K}$ unless explicitly stated to be $3.2\,\mathrm{K}$.
+HEMT amplifiers were not used in the signal chain as added noise measurement was not an aim of this study.